bsnes-emu/bsnes/docs/interface/higan.md

 The Systems menu
 ----------------

-This menu lists the systems higan emulates,
+This menu lists the systems higan emulates.
-Choosing any system allows you to play games for that system that you've already imported into higan's [game library](../concepts/game-library.md).
+Choosing any system from this menu allows you to play games for that system that you've already imported into higan's [game library](../concepts/game-library.md).
 See [Importing and playing games](../guides/import.md).